-In order to define your breathing pattern, measure your body oxygenation or breath-holding time after your usual exhalation, but only until the first stress or discomfort.
+In order to define your breathing pattern, measure your body oxygenation or breath-holding time after your usual exhalation at rest, after 5-7 min of sitting.
+Do this test only until the first stress or discomfort.
 After doing this CP test, one can define their health state using the Buteyko Table of Health Zones.

 The person with normal breathing is going to have about 40 s for the body oxygen test.
 In the case of chronic overbreathing, breath holding time becomes shorter (see links to Tables and studies below).

-Sick people have deep and fast breathing 24/7 and reduced body oxygenation (usually about 10-20 s of oxygen in tissues).
-In the severely sick and critically ill patients, body oxygenation is below 10 s.
+Sick people have deep and fast breathing 24/7, as well as reduced body oxygenation (usually about 10-20 s of oxygen in tissues).
+In severely sick and critically ill patients, body oxygenation is below 10 s.